Sections of this article

 Kerran Janin started his own watch brand, Avantist, in Singapore.
 He started by talking to a lot of experts in Switzerland over the space of a year.
 He then charted what was popular in the existing market at the price point he wanted to aim for, in terms of things like watch size, weight, shape, materials etc. then worked with leading experts in design, movements, watch cases etc. to create the project, with inspirations from his own origins in Brunei and Southeast Asia.

-Mr Navihida, the founder and the producer CEO of the NH watch company.
-He had more than 30 years experience in the watch industry, including working in product concept, planning, designing and creating the identity of the watches.
+Mr Navihida, was the founder and the producer CEO of the NH watch company.
+He had more than 30 years experience in the watch industry, including working in product concept, planning, designing and creating the identity of watches.
 He chose to start his own brand, with co-founders, after realizing that his ideal watch didn’t exist.

 Company founder, Abingdon Mullin, of Abingdonco, “watches for women who do more,” had the idea for the brand when, after finishing pilot training, she realized that there were no pilots watches for women.
 She founded the brand for adventurous women like herself.